Read our newest book, Fundamentals of DevOps and Software Delivery, for free!

 Many copies of the data

-In a typical software architecture, you not only have the data stored in an original database, but also in database replicas, caches, data warehouses, backups, snapshots, archives, app server hard drives, machine learning pipelines, distributed file systems, event logs, queues, and in some cases, developers even copy customer data onto their own computers (you’ll learn more about data systems in Part 9 [coming soon]).
+In a typical software architecture, you not only have the data stored in an original database, but also in database replicas, caches, data warehouses, backups, snapshots, archives, app server hard drives, machine learning pipelines, distributed file systems, event logs, queues, and in some cases, developers even copy customer data onto their own computers (you’ll learn more about data systems in Part 9).
 As a result, stored data offers many possible points of attack, and a single vulnerability in any one of those copies can lead to serious data breach.

 Long time frames, little monitoring